-The site is approximately 580m from the village school via a route which is only in part via a pavement.
+The site is approximately 455m from the village school via a route which is only in part via a pavement.
 It would also require crossing the Stratford Road and walking up a steep hill by the village green.

 Natural Heritage - Being productive agricultural land the site has low ecological value but has potential habitat support for small mammals, birds, insects and invertebrates, some of which may have conservation status.
-The presence of hedgerows around the periphery of the site increases the biodiversity value of the site.
+The presence of a roadside hedge and trees within the site increases the biodiversity value of the site.